beginning of content

 • COVID-19 is the disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

-• Most people with COVID-19 only get mild symptoms but some people can become very unwell.
+• Most people with COVID-19 only get mild symptoms, but some can become very unwell.

 • Wearing a face mask, practising good hygiene and maintaining physical distance from others where possible helps to protect against COVID-19.